apache/stanbol/commons/solr/README.md

         }
     }

 The RegisteredSolrServerTracker does take "service.ranking" into account.
-So if there are more Services available that match the parsed IndexReference the Methods will always return the one with the highest "service.ranking".
+So if there are more Services available that match the passed IndexReference those methods will always return the one with the highest "service.ranking".
 In case arrays are returned such arrays are sorted accordingly.

 ### RESTful API